BodiAugustus/ashley_defi/README.md

 #55.
 Reconfigured button conditionals in Hero to utilize requireInstall.

 #56.
 Added Footer prop function to CourseCard, passed in and used in return to add purchase buttons to product cards.
 Added new variant to purchase buttons in Button component.

+#57.
+Recent button additions to card caused layout problem bc Image has fixed layout with same h and w.
+Fixed by making image responive and adding a flex-2 extension to tailwinds then setting the div to have its two childs as flex-1 for the image and flex-2 for the content.
+This results in image not reaching bottom of card - this is bc nextJS is creating a div for the image that we cant see and is causing height to not be full.
+To fix had to add new class next-image-wrapper.
+Added that property to global styles and targeted the span UNDER it - the child:
+.next-image-wrapper > span {
+  height: 100% !important;
+}
+Added substring to make card descriptions same length.
+Set a fixed height to the title.